 Ingredient Notes:

 For the full list of ingredients and amounts, please go to the recipe card below.
-Before you start, grab my gluten-free pastry flour and rough puff pastry dough recipes and make them.
+Before you start, grab my gluten-free pastry flour and rough puff pastry dough recipes and follow the instructions to make them.
 You need one rough puff pastry to make these gluten-free fruit turnovers.

 How to Make Gluten-Free Turnovers (Step-By-Step Photos)

-Step 1: Take the rough puff pastry out of the refrigerator and remove the plastic wrap.
+Step 1: Remove the rough puff pastry from the refrigerator and discard the plastic wrap.
 Place it onto a silicone mat.
 I like using a silicone mat because it is easy to roll the dough on.
 It doesn’t slip while rolling the dough, and it is easy to clean.

-Step 2: Use a rolling pin to roll the dough out to 1/4 inch thickness.
+Step 2: Use a rolling pin to roll the dough out to a thickness of 1/4 inch.
 Do not roll it thinner, or it will be more difficult to get the flaky layers.
 If the dough is sticking slightly, dust with a bit of gluten-free flour—don’t overdo it.

 You should see bits of butter from the laminating process when making the rough puff pastry.
-This is good because they will steam and form the flaky layers.
+This is important because they will create steam pockets and form the flaky layers.

 Step 3: Take a sharp knife and slice out square shapes.
 Do not drag the knife or move it side to side in the dough.
 Cut down, remove the knife carefully, then cut down again.
 If you drag the knife, it can seal the edges, making it more difficult for the flaky layers to rise.